JustAn0therDev/black-marlin/README.md

 ---------------------------

 ### Logs:
-Everytime an error occurs it is written to a file called `bm_logs.txt` (its created if it doesn't already exist in the same directory as the program).
+Everytime an error occurs it is written to a file called `bm_logs.txt` (it is created if it doesn't already exist in the same directory).
+Every log message will have the following format:

 `{Year}-{Month}-{Day} {Hour}:{Minute}:{Second} - {ErrorMessage}`

 ---------------------------